abstractqqq/dsds/README.md

 This package is in pre-alpha stage.
 Please read CONTRIBUTING.md if you are a developer interested in contributing to this package.
 This package requires the latest version of Polars.

-Welcome to DSDS, an alternative data science package that aims to be an improvement over a subset of sklearn's functionality, primarily in the following areas:
+Welcome to DSDS, an alternative data science package that aims to be an improvement over a subset of the following packages: sklearn, categorical encoder, and feature_engine, primarily in the following areas:

 1. Providing practical feature prescreen (immediate detection and removal of useless featuers, data profiling, etc.)
-2. Fast and furious feature selection using simple methods.
-It has significantly faster F-score, MRMR, mutual_info_score, etc.
+2. Fast and furious feature selection and engineering using simple methods.
+It has significantly faster F-score, MRMR, mutual_info_score, better feature extraction APIs, etc.
 3. Cleaner pipeline construction and management (See examples below.)
 4. Compatible with Polars LazyFrames
 5. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.